Whistle Words uses writing to help women in and post cancer treatment reclaim their sense of self. Writing is our tool, and not our goal.

 I want to magnify her warmth, their capabilities.

 I want to remember everything.

 I'm just trying to make sense of my dreams.

 Here I am with no intention of giving it away.

 -Group Poem, Olivet Workshop Group

-Watch this two minute film based on one of Charlotte's poems.
-Then share it.
+Watch this two minute film based on one of Charlotte's poems and produced to introduce the project.
 Join a workshop.
-Participate in our monthly challenge.
 Become a founding friend.